3 things every lawyer’s website needs to convert the most potential clients into clients:

-We have Ngage email both myself and my partner and send a text message to both of us.
-This lets us contact the lead within minutes of the chat no matter where we are.
-In fact, I received emails and text messages while on vacation in Paris and was able to call the lead within minutes from Paris.
-This year, I’ll be on a cruise in the Mediterranean but I’m paying for Wi-Fi so I’ll never be out of contact.
+We have Ngage send an email and a text message to both my partner and me.
+This lets us contact the lead within minutes of the chat, no matter where we are.
+In fact, I received emails and text messages while on vacation in Paris and, within minutes, was able to call the lead from Paris.
+The next year, I was on a cruise in the Mediterranean, but I paid for Wi-Fi, so I was never out of contact.

 Best of all, Ngage Live Chat only charges for quality leads.
 When you get a lead by live chat which you feel is not an appropriate lead, simply click a link to request a credit.
 When we get leads outside our geographic area or from people asking a question but are not potential clients, we simply request a credit which is always promptly given.

-This image shows the Ngage Live Chat screen which can be dismissed by the website visitor but there is always an easily found button on the left and bottom right of the page for the website visitor to engage chat should it be desired.
+This image shows the Ngage Live Chat screen, which can be dismissed by the website visitor, but there is always an easily found button on the left and bottom right of the page for the website visitor to engage in chat should it be desired.

 The email form should be simple and not request a lot of information.
-Some lawyer websites have contact forms that ask for details about the visitor’s case such as the date of accident and even more detailed information.
+Some lawyer websites have contact forms that ask for details about the visitor’s case, such as the date of the accident and even more detailed information.